mthorry/tv-lineup-app/README.md

 # My Lineup App 📺
 Ruby on Rails backend with React/Redux frontend.
 Users can save their favorite shows and add episodes to their lineup.
 They can view their lineup in a calendar format to see when and where their tv shows air.
 Users can also see trending and most watched shows as well as shows premiering that week.
+This project was created independently by me, Matthew Thorry, as my final app at Flatiron School.

 For a full description of the app, please go [here](https://medium.com/@mthorry/my-first-redux-app-with-a-rails-backend-4cf59332a994) to read about it on my blog.